Blotter: Two face breaking and entering, drug charges - Salisbury Post

 • Camp Wesley on Saturday reported property damage and vandalism in the 300 block of Deal Road in Mooresville.

-• A domestic assault on Sunday was reported in the 400 block of Troutman road in Rockwell.
+• A domestic assault on Sunday was reported in the 400 block of Troutman Road in Rockwell.

 • A burglary on Sunday was reported in the 1800 block of Shaver Road in Richfield.